Last updated May 15, 2022

-As part of my series on How to Fully Fund Your PhD, I provide a list of universities that offer full funding for a PhD in Geology.
-Through a fully funded PhD program in Geology you could work as a college professor, researcher, environmental consultant, or geologist.
+As part of my series on How to Fully Fund Your PhD, I provide a list of universities that offer fully funded PhD programs in Geology.
+Through a PhD in Geology, you could work as a college professor, researcher, environmental consultant, or geologist.

 “Full funding” is a financial aid package for students that includes full tuition remission and an annual stipend or salary for the duration of the student’s doctoral studies.
 Full funding is not universal, so it’s a smart idea to research the financial aid offerings of all the potential Ph.D. programs in your academic field, including small and lesser-known schools.

-University of Pittsburgh, PhD in Geology and Environmental Science (Pittsburgh, PA): Our comprehensive package supports students throughout their graduate careers.
-Financial support for first year graduate students is normally provided in the form of a tuition scholarship plus a teaching assistantship (TA), though some students do receive a graduate research assistantship (GSR) or a fellowship.
+(Pittsburgh, PA): Our comprehensive package supports students throughout their graduate careers.
+Financial support for first-year graduate students is normally provided in the form of a tuition scholarship plus a teaching assistantship (TA), though some students do receive a graduate research assistantship (GSR) or a fellowship.
 All of these options consist of both a competitive stipend and full tuition coverage.

-University of Utah, PhD in Geology, Geophysics, or Geological Engineering (Salt Lake City, UT): Qualified full-time graduate students are eligible for financial aid in the form of Teaching Assistantships, Research Assistantships and Graduate Fellowships.
+(Salt Lake City, UT): Qualified full-time graduate students are eligible for financial aid in the form of Teaching Assistantships, Research Assistantships, and Graduate Fellowships.
 The stipends for Teaching and Research Assistants are approximately $9,200 per semester.

 Need some tips for the application process?
 See my article How To Get Into a Fully Funded PhD Program: Contacting Potential PhD Advisors.